-The Company and its subsidiaries carry claims-made insurance coverage with an annual aggregate policy limit of \$55.0 million (includes Side A coverage of \$15.0 million for non-indemnifiable losses).
-The primary policy has a deductible of \$100,000 applicable to the Company; no deductible applies to the individual directors or officers.
+The Company, its subsidiaries and their respective directors and officers carry claims-made insurance coverage with an aggregate limit of \$55.0 million of which \$30.0 million is shared with the Company and \$55.0 million is inclusive of Side A coverage for non-indemnifiable losses, subject to terms, conditions and exclusions of the policy.
+The primary policy has a retention of \$100,000 applicable to the Company; no retention applies to the individual directors or officers.
 Under this insurance coverage, each entity has reimbursement coverage to the extent that it has indemnified any such directors and officers.
-The total liability is shared among the Company and its respective subsidiaries, and their respective directors and officers.
-The annual premium for the directors' and officers' liability policy that expires on October 1, 2020, was \$155,225.
+The total liability is shared among the Company, its subsidiaries, and their respective directors and officers.
+The annual premium for the directors' and officers' liability policy that expires on October 1, 2021, was \$323,265.